 Buy it from us.
 Bring it to the Festival.
 Have it signed by the author.

-RECEIVE 20% OFF ANY BOOK PURCHASED AT THE FESTIVAL.*
+RECEIVE 20% OFF ANY ONE (1) BOOK PURCHASED AT THE FESTIVAL.*

-Our bookseller offers a convenient "one price includes shipping," for all festival books.
-No taxes.
+Our bookseller offers a convenient "flat-fee shipping" rate of $1.99 for all festival books.
 Most orders arrive within one week.
 Check back often as we populate our participating author bookstore.

 It's 1966.
 Mini-skirts are in.
 Beatlemania is in full swing.
 And Angie Finley is starting high school with frosted hair and contacts, ready to find a boyfriend.
 But her dad's in Vietnam as young men burn their draft cards.
 School integration turns ugly as a black classmate is bullied.
 Her mom pushes her to be a cheerleader while women demand equal rights.
 And a pushy anti-war activist is driving her crazy.

 But a handsome quarterback thinks her new look is perfect.
 And he wants to do a lot more than just make out.

 Set against a backdrop of the tumultuous 1960s, "A Daffodil for Angie" is a vivid coming-of-age story about a teenager grappling with what kind of person she wants to be.
 Should she trust the adults who sent her father to Vietnam?
 Should she try to do something about attacks on the first black student in her class?
 Should she let her sexy boyfriend score a touchdown?

 The 1960s comes alive as Angie tries to make sense of the social upheaval around her, while struggling to keep a lid on her raging hormones.

 A Kiss in the Dark | By Gina Ciocca